KiberAndy/ClickarinoFixito/README.md

 4. Right-click the tray icon to access settings, enable/disable, or exit.
 5. Customize delays and excluded processes in the settings dialog or directly in `config.ini` (located in the same folder as the .exe).

+**Known Issues:**

+*   **XP's Explorer Icon Hides & Seeks:** On Windows XP, the program icon might play hide-and-seek in Windows Explorer (you won't see it on the .exe file itself).
+But don't worry, it's definitely there chilling in your system tray where it counts!

 **Found a Bug?
 Got an Idea?**

 We'd love to hear from you!
 Please report any bugs or suggest improvements by opening an [Issue](../../issues).